rajarathna123/AatmaaniProject/README.md

 * Using ansible i installed and configured Jenkins
 * After installation i configured  jobs in jenkins using pipeline
-* In the pipeline i used declarative pipeline concept to automate my project process Installed required plugins like(docker pipeline,kubernetes,slack notification plugins)
+* In the pipeline i used declarative pipeline concept to automate my project process, Installed required plugins like(docker pipeline,kubernetes,slack notification plugins)

 Stage 1: